esh-b/RAML-to-Swagger-Converter/README.md

 * Finally, run the MainProgram.java which will create a new file containing the Swagger 2.0 definition for the given RAML source file.
 The destionation file name is the same name as RAML file but with .json extension.

 ## Todos
+* This project currently supports only conversion of RAML v0.8 (RAML 1.0 parser is not yet available as of now).
+The support for RAML 1.0 conversion to Swagger 2.0 has to be made once RAML 1.0 parser is available.
 * Almost all the edge cases (rarely used definition fields in API definition) are taken care of.
 But incase something is missed out, please raise an issue.

 #### Footnotes